 Hailsham is home to many of the leading authorities on costs law, not least Dr Mark Friston, the author of Friston on Costs.
-Dan Stacey, David Juckes and Imran Benson also contribute to this definitive bible of costs law.
+Dan Stacey, David Juckes, Stephen Bailey and Imran Benson also contribute to this definitive bible of costs law.
+Furthermore, two members of the Costs Group sit as Deputy Masters of the Senior Courts Costs Office.